patrykz99/patrykz99/README.md

 <h1 align="center">Hi 👋, I'm Patryk</h1>

-- 🌱 I’m currently learning **Python and in the near future, I am going to learn Django/Flask :smiley:**
+- 🌱 I’m currently learning **Python and I would like to develope myself in Data Science/Machine learning :smiley:**

 - 📫 How to reach me **patrick_scnd@yahoo.com**